Lumen/Guide Access

 Chair: The chair shall be chosen by the committee from among the faculty members appointed pursuant to section A.1.
 The committee may also, at its discretion, appoint an academic staff member or a student appointed pursuant to A.2, and A.3. to serve as co-chair.

 2. Functions.
-The Advisory Committee to the Office of the Dean of Students advises the dean of students, the Faculty Senate and the administration on aspects of student life not part of the formal instructional program of the university.
+The Dean of Students Advisory Committee advises the dean of students, the Faculty Senate and the administration on aspects of student life not part of the formal instructional program of the university.
 The committee:

 1. Recommends, encourages and evaluates programs and policies that support a positive learning environment and student learning outside the formal instructional program.